inadvertently/Blame-Discord-Bot/README.md

 <p align="center"><b><i>
   *These are only some of the features; you can explore the source for more :)</b></i>
   <br>by Jacob, Cop, Kite & Curse.
-References include: Red Bot & Miso Bot
+References include: Red Bot, Miso Bot & RoboDanny
 </p>